harrytruman/network-config/README.md

     ansible_net_version: "{{ output.stdout[0] | regex_search('Version (\S+)', '\1') | first }}"
 ```

-[Ansible Facts can be cached in AWX/Tower](https://docs.ansible.com/ansible-tower/latest/html/userguide/job_templates.html#benefits-of-fact-caching), as well.
+Ansible Facts can be cached too!
+Options include local file, memcached, Redis, and a plethora of others, via Ansible's [Cache Plugins](https://docs.ansible.com/ansible/latest/plugins/cache.html).
+And caching can be enabled with just the click button [in AWX and Tower](https://docs.ansible.com/ansible-tower/latest/html/userguide/job_templates.html#benefits-of-fact-caching), where you can then view facts via UI and API both.

+![fact cache](https://docs.ansible.com/ansible-tower/latest/html/userguide/_images/job-templates-options-use-factcache.png)

 The combination of using network facts and fact caching can allow you to poll existing, in-memory data rather than parsing numerous additional commands to constantly check/refresh the device's running config.

-![fact cache](https://docs.ansible.com/ansible-tower/latest/html/userguide/_images/job-templates-options-use-factcache.png)

 ### Backups and Restores